tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted.md

 I watched deft hands douse the screaming women in kerosene, laughing like it was the funniest thing it’d ever seen.

-Rough, calloused work hands flicked a lighter on and off.
+A rough, calloused thumb flicked the lighter on and off.
 Taunting.
 The four women were stylized in 80’s fashion, at least as far as I could tell beneath all the blood.

 It didn’t take long for him to flick the lighter forward.
 The women were consumed in a storm of fire.